joelbray/joelbray.github.io/index.md

 access to the basic necessities of a dignified life: quality health care, safe housing, affordable education, and healthy food.
 With COVID-19 wreaking havoc on the most vulnerable people in our society, this responsibility has only grown.
-At the same time, the pandemic has upended elections and political organizing, with campaigns and organizations moving into a digital- and data-intensive space.
-At this intersection of challenges, I am transitioning into progressive data and political tech.
-To achieve progressive goals, we need political power.
+At the same time, the pandemic has upended elections and political organizing, with campaigns and organizations moving into a more digital- and data-intensive space.

-We need a mass mobilization of people and communities in concert with city council members, mayors, legislators, governors, and a president who will fight for economic, racial, and climate justice.
+At this intersection of challenges, I am transitioning into progressive data and political technology because we need political power to achieve progressive goals.
+As protests against systemic racism and police violence have recently demonstrated, we need a mass mobilization of people and communities in concert with city council members, mayors, legislators, governors, and a president who will fight for economic, racial, and climate justice.